mongodb/chatbot/docs/docs/ingest/data-sources.md

 ### Ingest from MongoDB

-We do not currently have a helper for ingesting data from MongoDB.
+We do not currently have a helper for ingesting data from a MongoDB database.
 However, we do have a few implementations that you can use as a reference:

 - [DevCenterDataSource](https://github.com/mongodb/chatbot/blob/main/ingest/src/sources/DevCenterDataSource.ts)